-In case you haven’t heard, live streaming video is all the rage in the online marketing world right now.
+In case you haven’t heard, live streaming is where it's at.

-How to Get Better at Anything, Even Live Video
+How to Get Better at Anything, Even Live Streaming

 You’ve probably already heard it takes ten thousand hours to become an expert at something.
 Right?